 Over recent years we have been involved in some major projects.

 World Cultures @ Plymouth

 The ‘Access Regeneration to World Cultures’ project ran to help safeguard the world cultures collection for the future and improve access to it.
-The project was supported by the Heritage Lottery Fund and also Renaissance in the Regions.
+The project was supported by The National Lottery Heritage Fund and also Renaissance in the Regions.
 To find out more about what the project has achieved, read on, or go straight to the online catalogue.